Questaal Home

 Preliminaries

 The real space form of the static Σ0(R,R’) is accessible to edits.
-This consists of blocks connecting one site to another, given by the neighbor table.
-The neighbor table consists of a long list of pairs (pair-list) connecting two sites.
+This consists of blocks connecting pairs of sites, given by the neighbor table.
+The neighbor table consists of a (usually long) list of pairs connecting sites (pair-list).
 Sites ib and jb are used below to denote the first and second sites in pair-list.

-You can edit subsets of pair-list or the all of of them Σ0.
+You can restricts edits Σ0 in the total pair-list to subsets.
 There are various ways to specify the subset: they are given by specifying a set of conditions, called CONDITION below.
 For each pair if CONDITION is met, the pair is included in the subset.

 CONDITION appears as an argument to several of the instructions.